 Marilyn worked for years at The Washington Post.
 She was editor and Vice President of The Lexington Herald Leader and recently joined ProPublica to run a project on state governments.

-Ken Ward Jr. of the Charleston Gazette-Mail has been an investigative reporter in his home state of West Virginia for nearly three decades.
-A MacArthur Fellow, he's currently working on a state government project as part of ProPublica's Local Reporting Network.
-Last year, as part of the first LRN class, he produced a series on West Virginia's natural gas industry.
-He is a three-time winner of the Scripps Howard Foundation's Meeman Award for Environmental Journalism.
+Ken Ward Jr. is a reporter for ProPublica, covering West Virginia.
+He was formerly with th Charleston Gazette, and has been an investigative reporter in his home state of West Virginia for nearly three decades.
+A MacArthur Fellow, he is a three-time winner of the Scripps Howard Foundation's Meeman Award for Environmental Journalism.

 No tipsheets have yet been uploaded for this event.